vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 Using two content clusters with the same document schema enables using different instance types for the two vector types:

-* High memory instances with remote and slower storage for the centroid vectors using in-memory `HNSW`.
+* High memory instances with remote storage for the centroid vectors using in-memory `HNSW`.
 * Inexpensive low memory instances with fast local storage for the non-centroid vectors.

 This optimizes the deployment and resource cost - the vectors indexed using `HNSW` does not need fast local disks since queries will never page data from disk during queries.
-Similarly, for vectors indexed using inverted file, content cluster instances don't need an awful amount of memory, but higher memory instances can improve query performance due to caching.
+Similarly, for vectors indexed using inverted file, the instances don't need an awful amount of memory, but more memory can improve query performance due to caching.

 The Vespa inverted index posting lists do not contain the vector data.
 Instead, vector data is stored using Vespa [paged attributes](https://docs.vespa.ai/en/attributes.html#paged-attributes), a type of disk-backed memory mapped forward-index.
 The downside of not storing the vector data in the postings file is that paging in a vector from disk for distance calculation requires one additional disk seek.
 However, in our experience, local attached SSD disks are rarely limited by random seek, but by read GiB/s throughput bandwidth.

 ### Vector Dataset